-My daughter, Alex, made these delicious teriyaki bacon rice balls a few nights ago.
+My daughter, Alex, made this home version with bacon.
 They’re smaller than the ones at Fushimi Inari so you can enjoy more than one without feeling bloated.

 - 2 cups newly cooked Japanese rice